ccollicutt/ccollicutt.github.io/_posts/2020-05-05-graalvm-native-image.md

 FAILURE: an error occurred when compiling the native-image.
 ```

-The build takes a few minutes on this rather slow linux VM:
+With enough memory now, the build takes a few minutes:

 ```
 $ ./build.sh